jmaggio14/imagepypelines/docs/source/installation.rst

 .. _build opencv from source: https://docs.opencv.org/3.4/df/d65/tutorial_table_of_content_introduction.html

-The Imagepypelines shell
+The ImagePypelines shell
 ************************
-`imagepypelines` provides `docker images`_ (virtual environments) which contain all the libraries and tools you'll need to develop and run imagepypeline's code
+ImagePypelines provides `docker images`_ (virtual environments) which contain all the libraries and tools you'll need to develop and run ImagePypeline's code

 1) Simply `install Docker`_
 2) type :code:`imagepypelines shell` into your terminal!